RRemelgado/rsMove/README.md

 hm.stats <- hotMoveStats(rid=hm, time=as.Date(moveData@data$timestamp))
 ```

-Then, using the output data frame, we see how much time was spent within each region and the amount of samples assigned to each of them (Figure 6).
+Then, using the output data frame, we can look at how much time was spent within each region and the amount of samples assigned to each of them (Figure 6).
+Based on this analysis, we see that region 34 stands out with the biggest amount of time (76 days) and the biggest number of samples (15000).

 <br>